guerrinoservices/influencer-opportunity-finder/TERMS_OF_SERVICE.md

 - Loss of profits, revenue, data, or use
 - Account suspensions or bans from third-party platforms
 - Opportunities missed or lost
-- Damages resulting from automation failures or errors
+- Damages resulting from software errors or failures

 ### 6.2 Maximum Liability
 Our total liability to you for any claims arising from or related to the Extension shall not exceed the amount you paid for the Extension in the 12 months preceding the claim.